microsoft/vscode-docs/docs/azure/aksextensions.md

 ---
 # Working with AKS tools and diagnostics in VS Code

 This document will walk you through some of the ways you can interact with your AKS clusters directly from Visual Studio Code.
-[Azure Kubernetes Services](https://azure.microsoft.com/en-in/services/kubernetes-service/#overview) is a fully managed [Kubernetes](https://azure.microsoft.com/en-in/topic/what-is-kubernetes/#overview) service.
+[Azure Kubernetes Services](https://azure.microsoft.com/services/kubernetes-service/#overview) is a fully managed [Kubernetes](https://azure.microsoft.com/topic/what-is-kubernetes/#overview) service.
 Azure Kubernetes Service (AKS) offers serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience and enterprise-grade security and governance, is an open-source system for automating deployment, scaling, and management of containerized applications.
-We will show you how to run [diagnostic health-checks](https://docs.microsoft.com/en-gb/azure/aks/concepts-diagnostics) on your AKS cluster, launch [AKS Periscope](https://github.com/azure/aks-periscope) for more in-depth troubleshooting, deploy [Azure Service Operator](https://github.com/Azure/azure-service-operator), or generate [GitHub Actions Starter Workflows](https://github.com/actions/starter-workflows).
+We will show you how to run [diagnostic health-checks](https://docs.microsoft.com/azure/aks/concepts-diagnostics) on your AKS cluster, launch [AKS Periscope](https://github.com/azure/aks-periscope) for more in-depth troubleshooting, deploy [Azure Service Operator](https://github.com/Azure/azure-service-operator), or generate [GitHub Actions Starter Workflows](https://github.com/actions/starter-workflows).

 ## Before you begin

-The [AKS Visual Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools) has parent dependency on [Kubernetes Visual Code extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).
+The [AKS VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools) has parent dependency on [Kubernetes VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).
 You will need to download the [kubernetes VS Code extension](https://code.visualstudio.com/docs/azure/kubernetes).
-You can follow this guide on an existing AKS cluster or you can [create AKS cluster](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal).
+You can follow this guide on an existing AKS cluster or you can [create AKS cluster](https://docs.microsoft.com/azure/aks/learn/quick-kubernetes-deploy-portal).

 ## Install the Azure Kubernetes Services extension

 For a fully integrated Azure Kubernetes diagnostics experience, you can install the [Azure Kubernetes Services Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools) extension.

-With the extension you can easily view and manage your AKS clusters from your Visual Studio Code environment.
+With the extension you can easily view and manage your AKS clusters from your VS Code environment.

-To install the Azure Kuberentes Services Visual Code extension, open the Extensions view (`kb(workbench.view.extensions)`) and search for "AKS".
+To install the Azure Kuberentes Services VS Code extension, open the Extensions view (`kb(workbench.view.extensions)`) and search for "AKS".
 Select the Microsoft [Azure Kuberentes Services](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools) extension.

 ![Install Azure Kuberentes Services](images/aksextensions/install-aks-extension.png)

 ## Installation

-1. Download and install the [Azure Kubernetes Service extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools) for Visual Studio Code.
+1. Download and install the [Azure Kubernetes Service extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools) for VS Code.

-2. Wait for the extension to finish installing then reload Visual Studio Code when prompted.
+2. Wait for the extension to finish installing then reload VS Code when prompted.

 3. Once the installation is complete, you'll see a section named **Azure** under **Clouds**.